canonical/mlflow-operator/docs/tutorial/mlflow.rst

    microk8s enable dns hostpath-storage ingress metallb:10.64.140.43-10.64.140.49

-Here, we added a DNS service, so the applications can find each other, storage, an ingress controller so we can access Kubeflow components and the MetalLB load balancer application.
+Here, we added a ``dns`` service, so the applications can find each other, storage, an ingress controller so we can access Kubeflow components and the ``MetalLB`` load-balancer application.
 You can see that we added some detail when enabling MetalLB, in this case the address pool to use.

 > See More : `Microk8s | How to use addons <https://microk8s.io/docs/addons>`_